School of Lifespan Development and Educational Sciences

 Program Learning Outcomes

-- Demonstrate native or near-native fluency in spoken and written English (80% of the time as per the NCEIC), American Sign Language, deaf and non-deaf cultures
+- Demonstrate native or near-native fluency in spoken and written English (80% of the time as per the NCIEC), American Sign Language, deaf and non-deaf cultures.

 Residence Requirement Policy for Non-Degree Teacher Education Licensure/Endorsement Preparation Programs